benjaminion/upgrading-ethereum-book/src/book.md

 </div>

 Some time later the node receives block $G$ which is not built on its current head block $F$, but on block $C$ on a different branch.
-Depending on the details of the fork choice rule, the node might still evaluate $F$ to be a better head than $G$ and therefore ignore it.
+Depending on the details of the fork choice rule, the node might still evaluate $F$ to be a better head than $G$ and therefore ignore $G$.
 But in this case we will imagine that the fork choice rule indicates that $G$ is the better head block.

 Blocks $D$, $E$, and $F$ are not ancestors of $G$, so they need to be removed from the node's canonical chain.
 Any transactions or information those blocks contain must be reverted, as if they were never received.
 The node must perform a full rewind to the state that it was in after processing block $B$.